tiprankstipranks

 Our ability to declare and pay dividends is subject to certain considerations.

-Dividends are authorized and determined by our Board of Directors in its sole discretion and depend upon a number of factors, including: - cash available for dividends;- our results of operations and anticipated future results of operations;- our financial condition, including our current or forecasted future cash flows provided by our operating activities (after deducting anticipated future capital expenditures and other commitments required to carry out our operations and business strategy);- our operating expenses;- restrictions in our credit agreement related to the issuance of dividends, including minimum capital requirements; and - other general and economic conditions or other factors our Board of Directors deems to be relevant.
+Dividends are authorized and determined by our Board of Directors in its sole discretion and depend upon a number of factors, including: - cash available for dividends;- our results of operations and anticipated future results of operations;- our financial condition, including our current or forecasted future cash flows provided by our operating activities (after deducting anticipated future capital expenditures and other commitments required to carry out our operations and business strategy);- our operating expenses;- potential restrictions in our financing documents that may be instituted from time to time; and - other general and economic conditions or other factors our Board of Directors deems to be relevant.
 We expect to continue to pay dividends to our shareholders; however, our Board may reduce, suspend or discontinue the payment of dividends at any time.
+For instance, we announced in February 2024 that we had updated its dividend policy, reducing the expected quarterly dividend approximately 50% to enable faster deleveraging of the balance sheet and provide improved financial flexibility.
 Any reduction in the amount of dividends we pay to shareholders could have an adverse effect on the trading price of our common stock.

 Debt & Financing - Risk 1